 Our integrated technology platform, business processes, data and highly skilled and trained agents enable us to rapidly scale while improving our unit economics, as measured by LTV/CAC.
 As we scale our business, our machine-learning data combined with our omni-channel marketing allows us to become progressively better at acquiring consumer leads with favorable engagement potential and to do so at lower cost.
 In doing so, we increase the lifetime commissions generated by the consumer leads we convert, which increases LTV per Approved Submission, and we reduce the cost of acquiring consumer leads, lowering CAC per commissionable Approved Submission.
 With increasing scale, our proprietary LeadScore and CallRouter technologies become better at assessing the profile and predicted value of each incoming consumer lead and routing the consumer lead to the agent most likely to convert the consumer, further lowering CAC per commissionable Approved Submission.
 The CallRouter platform also utilizes data-driven agent clustering to enable us to train and specialize our agents on specific customer segments to optimize our results.
-We dynamically route consumer leads across all of our channels with a focus on converting our highest value consumer leads in our most profitable channels and enhancing the consumer experience across our platform.
+We dynamically route qualified prospects across all of our channels with a focus on converting our highest value qualified prospects in our most profitable channels and enhancing the consumer experience across our platform.
 Our Marketplace technology quickly compares health insurance plans that most closely match the consumer's specific needs, which increases the potential conversion and engagement of the consumer to the health insurance plan, increasing the LTV per Approved Submission, while also decreasing agent plan selection time, thus decreasing CAC per commissionable Approved Submission.
 Finally, our management team has extensive leadership experience managing customer service centers and scaling new sales offices.
 Our agent recruiting, training, development programs, and technology decision support with our Marketplace technology allow us to improve agent productivity, while also enhancing our consumer experience.
-We believe our LTV/CAC ratios for the Medicare segments are superior to that achieved by other digital marketplaces, carriers, and field-based agents.
+We believe our LTV/CAC ratios for the Medicare segments are superior to those achieved by other digital marketplaces, carriers, and field-based agents.

-History of Continuous Growth and Innovation and Proven Ability to Add Products
+History of Continuous Growth and Innovation and Proven Ability to Add Products today.

-Our Founders and management team have a consistent track-record of growth and entry into new market opportunities for our business.
-Since our founding in 2001, we evolved from a company selling quoting and enrollment technology to independent brokers to the fully integrated end-to-end insurance marketplace we are today.
 We have diversified our product mix to add individual and family plans, dental and vision plans, prescription drug plans, and most recently, Medicare plans.
 This has enabled us to serve more consumers and to prioritize different products depending on regulatory and political environments, carriers' priorities and consumers' preferences.
 Our data assets, technology, and compliance infrastructure have scaled efficiently with each consumer interaction and health insurance plan submission through our platform, and as we have invested in the next generation of our proprietary technology.
 We believe our management team, entrepreneurial spirit, and data and technology position us well for continuous growth in the future in our current product segments and other insurance products segments we may enter.